thalees/risk-profile-api/README.md

 # Risk Profile API

-API to determine a user's risk profile for certain information
+API to determine a risk profile for some user information

 ## Description